Keen Sword 25: U.S. Marines conduct simulate damaged aircraft recovery at MCAS Iwakuni

-U.S. Marine Corps Lance Cpl.
-Eliyon Cabrera, an engineer equipment operator with Marine Wing Support Squadron 171, Marine Aircraft Group 12, 1st Marine Aircraft Wing, places chocks under the front tire of a simulated damaged F/A-18 Hornet during exercise Keen Sword 25 at Marine Corps Air Station Iwakuni, Japan, Oct.
+U.S. Marines with Marine Wing Support Squadron 171, Marine Aircraft Group 12, 1st Marine Aircraft Wing, practice aircraft salvage recovery on a simulated damaged F/A-18 Hornet aircraft during exercise Keen Sword 25 at Marine Corps Air Station Iwakuni, Japan, Oct.
 31, 2024.
-Keen Sword is a biennial, joint and bilateral field-training exercise involving U.S. military and Japan Self-Defense Force personnel, designed to increase readiness and interoperability while strengthening the ironclad U.S.-Japan alliance.
-(U.S. Marine Corps photo by Lance Cpl.
-Madison Sharpe)
+Keen Sword 25 is a biennial, joint and bilateral field-training exercise involving U.S. military and Japan Self-Defense Force personnel, designed to increase readiness and interoperability while strengthening the ironclad U.S.-Japan alliance.
+(U.S. Marine Corps video by Pfc.
+Saul Hernandez)

 |Date Taken: